charliecalvert/CloudNotes/Assignments/MongoStarter.md

 ## Step06: MongoLab URLs and Users

+Unless you are using Mlab/MongoLab, you can skip this step.

 Learn about them on [Elvenware][5].

 ## Step07: An Express Mongo Program

+In some cases, we will move to another assignment and not complete this or the other steps in this assignment.

 - Create a new express program called **Week09-InClassMongoView**
   - CreateAllExpress Week09-InClassMongoView